“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 • Get specific training: Sales legend Zig Ziglar once said: “Life is a classroom.
 Only those who are willing to be lifelong learners will move to the head of the class”.
 Your new role might reveal the areas you may need to acquire new knowledge of project planning and management.
 Especially how to set goals for your team, organize people – and the list goes on.

 Lastly, start introspecting and observing others.
 Introspection and open observation are the best learning and development tools.
 Just by these, you can see your weaknesses & strengths as well as others.
-And use introspection and observations to improve on and beat the Peter Principle and its logic before it can put a break on your career growth.
+Use introspection and observations to improve on and beat the Peter Principle and its logic before it can put a break on your career growth.

 What Should Employers Consider for Promoting Employees